-Comparison Between Precipitation Reconstructions and Historical Documents
+Comparison Between Reconstructions and Historical Documents

-Fortunately, historical documents on rainfall were available for an independent verification to test the reliability of our precipitation reconstructions.
+We have been able to use historical documents to check the reliability of our reconstructions.
 A great volume of Chinese historical writings contains abundant climatic descriptions which are of considerable value for studying climatic fluctuations.
-During 1970's hundreds of climatologists processed these materials from more than 2200 local annals and many other historical writings nation-wide and abstracted from them more than two million and two hundred thousand characters (data).
-The dryness/wetness (D/W) of each year in the recent 510-year period were classified into 5 grades: grade 1 - wettest, grade 2 - vet, grade 3 - normal, grade 4 - dry, and grade 5 - drought (Academy of Meteorological Science 1982).
+During 1970's hundreds of climatologists processed these materials from more than 2200 local annals and many other historical writings nation-wide and abstracted fiom them more than two million and two hundred thousand characters (data).
+The dryness/wetness (D/W) of each year in the recent 510-year period were classified into 5 grades: grade 1 - wettest, grade 2 - wet, grade 3 - normal, grade 4 - dry, and grade 5 - drought (Academy of Meteorological Science 1982).

 Many dry or drought and wet years identified in the historical records emerged also in our reconstructions.
-Historical records and reconstructions are statistically significantly correlated at the 99% level with a Spearman rank correlation r = -0.20 for LM ( $N_3=379$ , 1600-1979, p<0.0001, t =3.96) and r = -0.22 for WD ( $N_4=260$ , 1719-1979, p<0.0001, t = 3.62).
+Historical records and reconstructions are statistically significantly correlated at the 99% level with Spearman rank correlation r = -0.20 for LM ( $N_3=379$ , 1600-1979, p<0.0001, t =3.96) and r = -0.22 for WD ( $N_4=260$ , 1719-1979, p<0.0001, t = 3.62).